Autumn Statement 2015: How contractors are affected

-Most contractors were relieved after George Osborne delivered the 2015 Autumn Statement, as leaked proposals to hit Personal Service Companies (PSCs) were not confirmed, or even mentioned.
+Most contractors were relieved after George Osborne delivered the 2015 Autumn Statement (external link), as leaked proposals to hit Personal Service Companies (PSCs) were not confirmed, or even mentioned.

 However the statement did confirm that tax relief on travel and subsistence expenses is going to be restricted from April 2016, for both PSC and umbrella contractors.
 This announcement was anticipated and is the one that will affect contractors the most from those made in the statement.